phpmyadmin/phpmyadmin/docs/config.rst

     :type: string or false
     :default: ``''``

-    .. versionadded:: 2.2.4

-    Since release 2.2.4 you can describe, in a special 'relation' table, which column is a key in another table (a foreign key). phpMyAdmin currently uses this to:
+    You can describe, in a special 'relation' table, which column is a key in another table (a foreign key). phpMyAdmin currently uses this to: